 Hydroxyzine is an antihistamine available only with a prescription.
 It is used to treat symptoms of allergies and motion sickness.

-Hydroxyzine overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine.
+Hydroxyzine overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 Atarax overdose; Vistaril overdose

 Hydroxyzine can be harmful in large amounts.

 Hydroxyzine is found in medicines with these names: